 The independent front and rear suspension comes with softer springs on top trims to smooth out judders, jumps, and jounces encountered on hill, dale, or creek.
 On the road, the ride quality might be a little rougher and louder than the Escape, but it’s a welcome reminder that an escape is one unmarked turn away.

 Total cargo volume of 65 cubic feet behind the front seats matches the Escape, but the rear seats are not as wide and roomy.
 Carabiner hooks and tie downs, available storage pockets under the rear passenger seat, Molle straps on zippered rear pockets, and more than 100 other accessories can outfit the Bronco Sport.

-Crash-test ratings from the NHTSA and IIHS haven’t been completed, but the Bronco Sport can avoid or mitigate crashes with standard safety features such as automatic emergency braking, active lane control, blind-spot monitors, and automatic high beams.
+Crash-test ratings from the NHTSA are great, and the IIHS gives it a Top Safety Pick+.
+The Bronco Sport can avoid or mitigate crashes with standard safety features such as automatic emergency braking, active lane control, blind-spot monitors, and automatic high beams.
 Options include adaptive cruise control and a front camera.